Are you facing criminal charges for drug possession in Indianapolis, IN?

 Schedule a Free Consultation With Our Indianapolis Drug Possession Attorneys Today

-Do not hesitate to contact Suhre & Associates if you have been arrested for drug possession in Indianapolis, IN.
+Do not hesitate to contact Suhre & Associates, LLC if you have been arrested for drug possession in Indianapolis, IN.
 Our accomplished criminal defense team will stand by your side and help you fight to keep a drug conviction off your criminal record.
 There is no charge for your initial case assessment, so give us a call to schedule yours today.